anchpop/popovitch-blog/content/blog/fix-school/index.md

 Kids say that school is boring and useless, and they're right.
 School takes the innate curiosity all children have and hammers it until there's nothing left.

 Have you ever interacted with a young child?
 A common experience is incessantly asking "why".
 They do this [not because they just want to prolong a conversation, but because they actually want to know the answer](https://www.sciencedaily.com/releases/2009/11/091113083254.htm).
-Children are *incredibly* curious.
-Here's a paraphrasing of a conversation I overheard:
+And, if you had a child, and someone else was speaking to them, which conversation would you rather overhear?

 > Young child: Why does it thunder?
 >